Girlfriends Run for a Cure Half & Quarter Marathon

 Here's a list of great local restaurants to help you carb up on Friday and Saturday night.
 Be sure to make reservations early!
 There will be lots of gals looking for pasta!

 There are a few very important splits on the course that you will want to pay attention to.
-At about 2 miles, as you are exiting the Beaches parking lot, there will be signs and volunteers instructing you to go right if you are a Half Marathoner and go left if you are a Quarter Marathoner.
+At about 2 miles into the race at the bottom of Fort Vancouver, Quarter Marathoners will turn around a little sooner than the Half Marathoners.
+The second split at about 4 miles at Beaches restaurant, the Quarter Marathoners will stay along the waterfront for a quick out and back and the Half Marathoners will head through the parking lot towards Wintler Park and back.
 Go the correct way based on how you have registered.
-There is another location on 5th Ave after you’ve come over the Confluence Bridge and are heading towards Pearson Airport and Grand Central Complex where Half Marathoners will be directed to go down a hill and Quarter Marathoners will be directed to stay straight.
 You don’t have to memorize this as there will be signage and volunteers instructing you however, you will need to pay attention and follow the instructions.
 Note, please don’t decide to change the event you registered for without officially letting us know or else it significantly affects result reports for everyone.

 Click here to view Online Half Marathon Route